intellitrend/zabbixapi-php/README.md

-# Licence
+# License

-This software is licenced under the GNU Lesser General Public License v3.0.
+This software is licensed under the GNU Lesser General Public License v3.0.

 # Zabbix API PHP Client with session caching and SSL support